CJYD/WGU-Skateboard-Shop/README.md

 Note: Make sure the sample inventory is added only when both the part and product lists are empty.
 When adding the sample inventory appropriate for the store, the inventory is stored in a set so duplicate items cannot be added to your products.
 When duplicate items are added, make a “multi-pack” part.

-Change file: BootStrapData.java.
+Changed file: BootStrapData.java.
 Lines 42 - 99 added the products and parts to the database.
 I used an if statement with count() == 0 as a conditional check to see if any previous parts were loaded to the database.
 If no products or parts have been loaded it will automatically load in the productRepository and the partRepository.

         List<OutsourcedPart> outsourcedParts=(List<OutsourcedPart>) outsourcedPartRepository.findAll();